 - Think about their target consumer.
 Are there any recent trends that could be affecting the way they may purchase their product/service?

 - Start broad if you’re not sure of their exact target.
-Think generational trends: millenials, seniors, boomers, etc. (Millenials are using banks very differently from their predecessors!)
+Think generational trends: millennials, boomers, etc.

 - Think beyond their Facebook page (although be sure to check it out to see any initiatives and how they’re interacting with their consumers).

-- Secondary research – Have you come across any recent research studies involving their industry?
-What about the insights might they find insightful?
+- Secondary research — Have you come across any recent research studies involving their industry?
+What about these insights might they find insightful?

-- Qualitative research – Perhaps your company subscribes to a qualitative research source.
-Make sure you check to see if their product or service is available in the report (or better yet, the company itself.)
+- Qualitative research — Perhaps your company subscribes to a qualitative research source.
+Check to see if their product or service is available in the report (or better yet, the company itself).
 Either way, run a report to reveal demographics and psychographics of the heavy user.
 Share it with your prospect.